-and the amount of pending bills if any and if foundsuch of The Contract shall be for a period of 3 ( three) from the date of commencement of work and/or execution of Agreement which may be extended for a further period of _________year/s depending upon the performance of the Contractor and other relevant factors and if agreeable to both the parties.be terminated

-and/or transfer/She/they UCO Iand forfeited the of UCO Bank

-lves h/her/their valid valid erUCO Bankto be ./her/theirand compensate UCO Bank accordingly
+All compensation or other sums of money payable by the contractor to the UCO Bank under the terms of the contract will be realized from the proceeds of invoked Bank Guarantee and the amount of pending bills if any and if there is any short fall found, in such case, the contractor shall make good of the said short fall amount in cash within 15 (fifteen) days from the date of demand by the UCO Bank.

+4 Contract Period: Contract shall be valid for a period of 3 (three) years from the date of execution of Agreement or Work Order (whichever is earlier).
+The Contract can be renewed for further period one year (only for once) at same terms & condition on mutually understanding between Contractor & Bank and on finding satisfactory service rendered by the contractor during the contract period.The contract can however, be terminated by UCO Bank by giving a notice of 30 (thirty) days without assigning any reason whatsoever, thereof without any cost or compensation.

+5 The contractor must not assign and/or transfer the contract.
+He/She/they must not sub-let any portion of the contract except with the written consent of the UCO Bank failing which the UCO Bank may rescind the contract and the performance security by way of Irrevocable Bank Guarantee shall be invoked and forfeited at the absolute discretion of UCO Bank .

+6 The successful bidder must co-operate with other contractors engaged by the UCO Bank and the work shall proceed smoothly with least possible delay and to the satisfaction of the authorized officer of the UCO Bank.

+7 On award of work, the contractor will furnish to UCO Bank full particulars of the staff to be deployed on the work and issue / obtain identity cards, which shall be carried by them throughout the time of their duty.
+The security staff of UCO Bank shall have right to check or interrogate to any of the contractor’s staff while entering / leaving the premises.

+8 The staff provided by the contractor shall be disciplined, polite and courteous.
+They shall not misbehave with any UCO Bank staff and officer and shall not engage themselves in any unlawful activities in the premises.
+The contractor shall be fully responsible for any theft, burglary, fire or any other mischievous deeds of his/her/their staff and compensate UCO Bank accordingly and shall replace any staff if asked for by UCO Bank.

+9 Scope of work: Scope of work will be governed by stipulated scope of work at Annexure –B

+10 Deployment of labour against each location: Deployment of labour will be governed by stipulated scope of work at Annexure -A

-for payment.The contractor should refrain from Corrupt or Fraudulent Practices.
+11 The contractor should refrain from Corrupt or Fraudulent Practices.
 The UCO Bank requires that Tenderers/ Contractors under this contract observe the highest standard of ethics during the procurement and execution of this contract.
 In pursuance of this policy, the UCO Bank :

 Defines, for the purpose of these provisions, the terms set forth below as follows:

-“corrupt practice” means offering, giving, receiving or soliciting of any thing of value to influence the action of a bank official in the procurement process or in contract execution; and
+“corrupt practice” means offering, giving, receiving or soliciting of anything of value to influence the action of a bank official in the procurement process or in contract execution; and

 “fraudulent practice” means a misrepresentation of facts in order to influence a procurement process or the execution of a contract to the detriment of the UCO Bank, and includes collusive practice among Tenderers (prior to or after bid submission) designed to establish bid prices at artificial non-competitive levels and to deprive the UCO Bank of the benefits of free and open competition.